meetoseh/backend/docs/redis/keys.md

 ## standard keys

 - `jobs:hot` used for the hot queue for jobs in jobs.py
+- `jobs:hot:{category}` used for job retrieval exclusively by the `jobs` repository.
+  Job categorization is done by the job runners, not other packages, to avoid having it specified in multiple places.
 - `apple:jwks` used for caching apples keys in the [apple callback](../../oauth/routes/apple_callback.py)
 - `rjobs:hash` is a hash of all the recurring jobs in `jobs`
 - `rjobs` is a sset where the scores are the unix time the job should be run next,